AldiRvn/note-agile/README.md

 The dev team should report and update the sprint status on a daily basis at daily scrum meeting.</br>
 Each team member explain the work yesterday what he is going to do today.</br>
 And if there is any problems within that block of work.

+## Scrum

+Most companies that use Agile also use Scrum.</br>
+Scrum Roles:

+### Product Owner

+Considered as the representative of the customer and also do backlog management.

+### Scrum Master

+Accountable for establishing Scrum as defined in the Scrum Guide.

+### Development Team

+Team who develops and tests the software.